 - Passport countersignatures

 - Report writing (for NHS patients but non-GMS/PMS work), e.g. for court purposes.

-If they undertake duties not included in this list please provide full details, which will be shared with the MDDUS underwriting team to enable assessment of your circumstances.
+If they undertake duties not included in this list please email firstname.lastname@example.org with full details.
+These will be shared with the MDDUS underwriting team to enable assessment of your circumstances.

 Step 2.
 PCT-Professional Advice Protection: complete the MDDUS PCT data capture form and email it to email@example.com.